- Support the Institute

 Join the Garden Working Group.
 For more information, visit the Working Groups page.

-If you teach a course related to sustainability or want to bring your class outdoors to learn more about organic food production, please contact firstname.lastname@example.org to find out how to bring your class to the garden!
+If you teach a course related to sustainability or want to bring your class outdoors to learn more about organic food production or waste diversion, please contact email@example.com to find out how to bring your class to the garden!

 Students can do their service learning hours with the Institute for Sustainability.
-Working in the garden is one of the activities students will be engaged in.
+Working in the garden or helping at the compost site are the activities students will be engaged in.
 Find out more on our Service Learning page.

 View the Institute for Sustainability Moodle Page for: